 Vertical Banded Gastroplasty (VBG): VBG has fallen out of favor as a restrictive procedure for severe obesity, due largely to the advantages of adjustable gastric banding.
 VBG requires division of the stomach or intestinal resection, while LAGB does not.
 In addition, the staples used in VBG may break down and cause weight regain, and VBG requires the use of prosthetic mesh that may increase the incidence of stomach stenosis.
-Thus, CMS says in their National Coverage Determination for Bariatric Treatment for Morbid Obesity that "VBG procedures are essentially no longer performed."
+Centers for Medicare and Medicaid Services (CMS) states in their National Coverage Determination for bariatric surgery for treatment of co-morbid conditions related to morbid obesity that "VBG procedures are essentially no longer performed."
+20